w3c/wai-fundamentals-overview/content/foundations-course.md

 {% include image.html src="video6-tagline.png" alt="Accessibility: Essential for some, useful for all" class="normal right" %}

-From Module 1:
+From Module 1, on how accessibility impacts the lives of people interacting in the digital world:
 * **[Reading with and without text wrapping, on YouTube](https://youtu.be/5nlcEgJGIs8)**<br>_([same reading video on W3C website](https://www.w3.org/2020/10/TPAC/w3cx-challenging-assumptions.html#talk))_
 * **[Low vision: Challenging assumptions and understanding differences, on YouTube](https://youtu.be/JUfmCvdzqbM)**<br>_([same low vision video on W3C website](https://www.w3.org/2020/10/TPAC/w3cx-challenging-assumptions.html#talk))_

 {% include image.html src="makoto-video.png" class="normal right" %}

-From Module 4:
+From Module 4, on designing and developing accessibly:
 * **[@@](https://youtu.be/5nlcEgJGIs8)**<br>_([same @@ video on W3C website](https://www.w3.org/@@))_

 ## Provided by